JC3008/data_quality_on_airflow/README.md

     Create a new key and save it as Json inside include/GCP directory

 ## SODA configuration:
+SODA is a framework which enable us to implement Data Quality step on our pipelines.
+It is performed by using yml files that hold the expected data types and columns names.
+For better understanding you can take a look at include\soda\checks\sources\raw_invoices.yml.

 * It is required to fill up the include\soda\configuration.yml with your credentials.